The Latest Happenings in my World

 Cedar Prest at Maslins BeachCedar Prest at Maslins Beach

 In the second week of January I flew to Adelaide, with a stop-over in Melbourne to visit friends and view the Warhol/Ai Weiwei Exhibition at the NGV.
 Brilliant!
-In Melbourne I met up with Dr Bronwyn Hughes and Donna Kennedy of AGDA and GLAAS Inc for lunch and much conversation.
+In Melbourne I met up with Dr Bronwyn Hughes and Donna Kennedy of GLAAS Inc for lunch and much conversation.
 Also met with Sharon Harrison and Helen Kelly, both current members of the Ausglass Board, at Federation Square.
-I really enjoyed seeing the exhibition Virtuoso at Kirra Galleries, which was fortunately still showing at Fed Square.
+Really enjoyed seeing the exhibition Virtuoso at Kirra Galleries, as well, which was fortunately still showing at Fed Square.
+UPDATE: Sadly Kirra Galleries has permanently closed.

 Selfie with Sharon & HelenSelfie with Sharon & Helen